-The term "spouse" refers to any person to whom you are legally married as recognized by U.S. federal law
+The term "spouse" refers to any person to whom you are legally married as recognized by U.S. federal law.

-If JPMorganChase employs your spouse, domestic partner, or child, he or she can enroll in coverage as an employee in their own eligible coverage or as your dependent, but not as both.
+If JPMorgan Chase employs your spouse, domestic partner, or child, he or she can enroll in coverage as an employee or as your dependent, but not as both.
 If you want to cover your eligible child(ren), you or your spouse/domestic partner may provide this coverage.
-If you are covering a spouse/domestic partner who is also a JPMorganChase employee (i.e., company couple), you should update the "dependent is also an employee" indicator on the Dependent Enrollment page of the Benefit Web Center, available through My Health.
+If you are covering a spouse/domestic partner who is also a JPMorgan Chase employee (i.e., company couple), you should update the "dependent is also an employee" indicator on the Dependent Enrollment page of the Benefit Web Center, available through My Health.